-A: From time to time, it may be sensible to invite clients to a joint meeting, for example, to brief them on key changes to our business or to discuss a best practice issue.
+From time to time, it may be sensible to invite clients to a joint meeting, for example, to brief them on key changes to our business or to discuss a best practice issue.
 However, remember these meetings can be sensitive because they often involve clients who are each other's closest competitors.
-The Legal team will be able to provide more guidelines to help ensure that no inappropriate activity takes place.
+Business Integrity will be able to provide more guidelines to help ensure that no inappropriate activity takes place.